 Participate in a Study

-Studies and clinical trials need more than those diagnosed with a particular disease or ailment.
-'Normal controls,' those who are healthy and have not been diagnosed with the disease being studied, are also extremely important for any study or trial to proceed.
+Investing your time to participate in clinical trials can make a world of difference in research.
+Studies require more than just those diagnosed with a particular condition.
+“Normal controls” – those who are healthy and have not been diagnosed with the condition being studied – are extremely important for any study to progress.

-Studies and clinical trials are ongoing in many areas of aging and age related diseases.
-It requires an investment of your time and travel to Penn, but the reward is knowing that you made a direct contribution to advancing what researchers and clinicians know about a particular disease or disorder.
+Studies and clinical trials are ongoing in many areas of aging and age-related diseases.
+As a study participant, your dedication is rewarded by knowing that you are making a direct contribution to advancing research that can change the lives of patients and family members.

 "Participating in Alzheimer's Research: For Yourself and Future Generations"

 Learn more about participating in Alzheimer's research and related clinical trials with the National Institute on Aging's (NIA) Alzheimer's Disease Education and Referral (ADEAR) Center's e-booklet.
 This resource offers insight into the types of clinical research that is conducted, FAQ's, and more.

 To learn about studies that are currently open and recruiting participants, visit: